keybase/book-content/04-teams/00-index.md

 * Team names cannot be changed.

 ### Adding and removing people
 You can create a team from scratch.
-Or if your team’s on Slack, you can [import it right into Keybase](https://keybase.io/slack-importer/).
+Or if your team’s on Slack, you can [import it into Keybase](https://keybase.io/slack-importer/).

 Adding people by Keybase username is the quickest way to create a team.
 If you add people by their social handle, email, or phone numbers, they’ll need to create a Keybase account if they don’t already have one.

-As you add people to a team, they’re announced in chat.
+As you add people to a team, they’re announced in the team chat.
 All new team members can search and read the entire team chat history, except for exploding messages sent before they joined.

 If you remove a team member, they lose access to all team chats and folders.
 Removed team members cannot rejoin a team unless an admin adds them again.